 Ramadan is the 9th month of the Islamic lunar year.
 It is a month of fasting, a duty upon all adults and healthy Muslims.
-In the UK, Ramadan will start on Thursday 23rd April 2020, but is dependent on the sighting of the new moon.
+In the UK, Ramadan will start on either the 12 or 13 of April 2021 but is dependent on the sighting of the new moon.